ovh/docs/pages/account_and_service_management/account_information/security-specification-pci/guide.en-gb.md

 ---
-title: Concepts - Security overview
+title: Security specification for Public Cloud Instance
-excerpt: Public Cloud Databases security overview
+excerpt: Public Cloud Instance security overview
-updated: 2023-12-13

 ---

 ## Objective

-In addition to [the responsibility model for Public Cloud Database services](/pages/public_cloud/public_cloud_databases/information_03_shared_responsibility), this security fact sheets aims at describing security features and functions associated to the service.
-It describes also best practices that customers can adopt to secure their databases.
+In addition to [the responsibility model for Public Cloud Instance](/pages/public_cloud/compute/responsibility-model-instances), this security fact sheets aims at describing security features and functions associated to the service.
+It describes also best practices that customers can adopt to secure their Instances based on OpenStack technology.

 ## 1.Certifications